Kinase: Thymidine kinase

 Thymidine kinase is one of the many nucleoside kinases that are responsible for nucleoside phosphorylation.
 It phosphorylates thymidine to create thymidine monophosphate (dTMP).
 This kinase uses an ATP molecule to supply the phosphate to thymidine, as shown below.
 This transfer of a phosphate from one nucleotide to another by thymidine kinase, as well as other nucleoside and nucleotide kinases, functions to help control the level of each of the different nucleotides.

 Overall reaction catalysed by thymidine kinase.

 After creation of the dTMP molecule, another kinase, thymidylate kinase, can act upon dTMP to create the diphosphate form, dTDP.
 Nucleoside diphosphate kinase catalyzes production of thymidine triphosphate, dTTP, which is used in DNA synthesis.
 Because of this, thymidine kinase activity is closely correlated with the cell cycle and used as a tumor marker in clinical chemistry.
 Therefore, it can sometime be used to predict patient prognosis.
 Patients with mutations in the thymidine kinase gene may have a certain type of mitochondrial DNA depletion syndrome, a disease that leads to death in early childhood.

+Kinases and health

+Given the pervasiveness of kinases, it is unsurprising that mutations in genes coding for them cause many diseases.
+Myotonic muscular dystrophy, Hirschsprung's disease, craniosynostosis, and chronic myelomonocytic leukaemia are some of these diseases.